Menu

 Disaster Response: Prep and Priorities

-Presentation date: Jan 26, 2022
+Presentation date: January 26, 2022

 Webinar description: Preparing for a potential disaster can seem daunting and stressful, but it is even more challenging if you don't have a plan in place when a disaster actually impacts your archives.
 Join us for this webinar where you will learn how to identify risks to your holdings and proactive strategies on how to create safer conditions before a disaster happens.
 We will also talk about the importance of identifying vital records within your organization and key priorities when developing your institutional disaster response plan.
 Presenter: Lisa Glandt, AABC EAS Coordinator.